Sumanth077/Hands-On-AI-Engineering/voice_apps/customer_support_voice_agent/README.md

 ## Overview

 This project uses the **Telnyx AI Assistant Builder** to configure the agent, model, voice, system prompt and phone number entirely in the Telnyx portal.
-Our FastAPI server contributes a **Dynamic Variables webhook**: Telnyx calls it at the start of every call, and we return live data (system status, queue wait time, business hours) that gets injected into the agent's system prompt as `{{variable}}` placeholders.
+A FastAPI server contributes a **Dynamic Variables webhook**: Telnyx calls it at the start of every call, and it return live data that gets injected into the agent's system prompt.

 **What Telnyx portal handles:** STT, LLM inference, TTS, phone number routing, conversation history, embeddable browser widget.

-**What our code handles:** real-time context injection via Dynamic Variables webhook.
+**What this code handles:** real-time context injection via Dynamic Variables webhook.

 ## How It Works